Oblivious points on translation surfaces: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Aaron Calderon for his invaluable advice and countless helpful discussions related to this research, as well as his constructive feedback and support in editing this paper.
 We also extend our gratitude to Diana Davis for her conversations and suggestions on future research.
 We thank the Summer Undergraduate Math Research at Yale (SUMRY) program and the Young Mathematicians Conference (YMC) for their financial support of this work.
+We also thank the referee for their considered suggestions.